 How do I qualify for an emotional support animal?

 Under Fair Housing rules, the only way to qualify for an emotional support animal is to have a recommendation letter from a licensed health care professional, such as a therapist, psychologist, psychiatrist, doctor, social worker or nurse.
 The licensed professional must determine that you have a physical or mental impairment that limits one or more major life activities and that an emotional support animal would alleviate symptoms of that impairment.
 Some common conditions that emotional support animals are used for are:

 - Post-Traumatic Stress Disorder (PTSD)

 - Panic Disorders

 - Stress Disorder

 - Personality Disorders

-How Do I Get an Emotional Support Animal?
+- Do I need to register my Emotional Support Animal?